sueLan/suelan.github.io/source/_posts/20211001-signpost-custome-instrument.md

 ![image-20210117170856013](image-20210117170856013.png)

-What I like most in Instrument is that we can always zoom in and zoom out to select the region we insterest.
+What I like most in Instrument is that we can always zoom in and zoom out to select the region we interest.
 ![](demostration.gif)

 ### Analysis time of the intervals